 Miraculously, and with a great deal of hard work, the help of the Government of British Columbia and the support of the Municipality of Burnaby, the carousel was purchased.
 Funds were also raised to pay for the restoration, and Burnaby agreed to build a new pavilion for it as a Centennial project.

 The conservator and curator oversee the annual maintenance and conservation work, including protecting and caring for the horses and addressing all structural issues.
 Dirt, oil, and sunscreen from the hundreds of riders penetrate the Varathane on the horses, dulling the colour and putting the coats of paint at risk.
-The offending Varathane is carefully removed and replaced by museum specialists while the Friends of the Carousel are contracted to complete any painting that needs to be redone or touched up.
+The offending Varathane is carefully removed and replaced by museum specialists.

 January 2006 saw a major overhaul of the carousel structure itself.
 The floor was dropped and the horses removed to allow the sweeps and spreaders to be removed, examined and replaced as needed.
 New steel plates holding the spreaders were fabricated and installed.
 The mounting plates in the sister gear were also inspected and replaced.
 The housings for the bearings were marked for future inspection of wear patterns.
 The floor was also sanded and refinished.